 What are the main risks for A1298C mutations and pregnancy?

 - Thrombophilia (related to MTHFR gene mutations – hypertension, recurrent abortions, and intra-uterine growth retardation when associated with C667T)

 - Mood swings

 How to be successful with MTHFR gene mutations & pregnancy

-Having a successful pregnancy with the MTHFR gene mutation is all about being prepared and doing the right thing by your unborn child.
-When you and your partner are healthy and you’ve taken the steps to ensure that you pass on the best of your DNA and the best of your own health, this can result in a successful pregnancy.
+Firstly having a successful pregnancy with the MTHFR gene mutation is all about being prepared.
+Also doing the right things by your unborn child.
+When you and your partner are healthy.
+You’ve taken the steps to ensure that you pass on the best of your DNA.
+Also the best of your own health.
+Besides this can result in a successful pregnancy.

-- Make sure you and your partner know if they have a mthfr gene mutation, if you don’t know get tested here
+- Make sure you and your partner know if they have an mthfr gene mutation if you don’t know get tested here

 - Seek professional treatments for your gene mutation/s to optimize your chances of having a successful pregnancy

 - Avoid folic acid (learn more about the difference between folic acid and folate here)